grantcolley/headway/README.md

 #### StateNotificationMediator

 #### Linked Components
 Fields can be linked to each other so the value of one can be determined dynamically at runtime based on the value of another.
-For example, the selected item of one drop down list can drive the items displayed in another drop down list e.g. in a scenario where two dropdown lists, the first containing a list of models, and the second containing a list of fields belonging to the model selected in the first.
-The second can therefore only be poulated after the model has been selected in the first.
+For example, the selected item of one drop down list can drive the items displayed in another drop down list e.g. in a scenario with two dropdown lists, the first containing a list of models, and the second containing a list of fields belonging to the model selected in the first.
+Populating the second dropdown list can only be done after an item has been selected in the first.

-This can be achived by linking two fields in a model by setting the LinkedSource KEY VALUE pair in the target fields **ConfigItem.ComponentArgs** e.g. `Name=LinkedSource;VALUE=[LINKED FIELD NAME]`.
-At runtime, when creating a fields dynamic args which are those args where the value is only known at runtime e.g. the value of another field, if the field has a LinkedSource KEY VALUE pair in its ComponentArgs, then it will set the
+###### Linking two DynamicFields in the same DynamicModel
+ * In the linked target fields [ConfigItem.ComponentArgs](https://github.com/grantcolley/headway/blob/5e352324d85ec6f2690c44b2a9eabf53b87fec22/src/Headway.Core/Model/ConfigItem.cs#L15) property add a `LinkedSource` key/value pair:
+   \
+   e.g. `Name=LinkedSource;VALUE=[LINKED FIELD NAME]`
+ * At runtime, the fields are mapped in [ComponentArgHelper.AddDynamicArgs()](https://github.com/grantcolley/headway/blob/5e352324d85ec6f2690c44b2a9eabf53b87fec22/src/Headway.Core/Helpers/ComponentArgHelper.cs#L76-L91) where the LinkedSource and LinkedDependents of the respective target and source fields are given a reference to each other.
+ * At runtime the `OnParametersSetAsync` method of a razor component inheriting from `DynamicComponentBase`, will call its [DynamicComponentBase.LinkFieldCheck()](https://github.com/grantcolley/headway/blob/5e352324d85ec6f2690c44b2a9eabf53b87fec22/src/Headway.Razor.Controls/Base/DynamicComponentBase.cs#L26-L42) method to fetch the value selected in the *LinkedSource* field.
+ * Updating the source component will trigger a `StateHasChanged` to refresh the container e.g. Dropdown.razor's [OnValueChanged](https://github.com/grantcolley/headway/blob/5e352324d85ec6f2690c44b2a9eabf53b87fec22/src/Headway.Razor.Controls/Components/Dropdown.razor.cs#L65-L71) method.

 ## Configuration